James Bond 007: The Duel: Development

 The Duel was released three years after Timothy Dalton's last appearance as James Bond (in Licence to Kill), but his likeness is used in the game, most notably the opening screens, thus making it Dalton's last appearance as Bond.
 It was also the final Bond game to be released by Domark, which had released a series of Bond themed games beginning in 1985 with A View to a Kill.

 It was the first Bond game not to be directly based on a movie or novel.
 Instead, it had an original storyline, albeit one with familiar villains including Jaws and Oddjob.
 Though The Duels storyline was not its strong point, it did blaze a trail for the future licence-holders Electronic Arts, half of whose Bond output would be based on original storylines.
 One previous Bond game, the Delphine-developed The Stealth Affair, included an original storyline but the game was originally based on a generic Bond-style character named John Glames and only had the licence added for its US release.

 The Master System version is one of the few games that do not work properly on NTSC systems, although the Master System does not have region lock-out.

+Reception

+The game received mixed to negative reviews with critics praising its animation but criticising its slow controls and repetitive mission structure.
+Later, reviews were more negative, and the game has generally been omitted from retrospective lists of the best 007 video games.